DAAHNYUAD/daahnyuad.github.io/_posts/2026-04-07-Assignment2.md

 ## DRAFT Guidelines for the Assignment:

 The Mapping Assignment, otherwise known as Assignment 2, will be completed in one step.
-It builds on work we did in the textual portion of the class, particularly with attempting to annotate "Souther Arabia" by Mr and Mrs Theodore Bent and to automatically geocode "1, the Road" by Ross Goodwin.
+It builds on work we did in the textual portion of the class, particularly with attempting to annotate "Southern Arabia" by Mr and Mrs Theodore Bent and to automatically geocode "1, the Road" by Ross Goodwin.
 This assignment can be done *alone* or *in pairs*.

 - **Format**: Individual or pairs (maximum 2 people)